Cheers to the heartland: Neighbourhood bars rock, from Sengkang to Clementi

 He says: “In Singapore, these days, you can find so few places like this.
 There’s only one other container park in Singapore and I think the concept is great for alfresco dining.”

-The container park is not only popular among residents of nearby neighbourhoods, however.
+The container park is popular not only among residents of nearby neighbourhoods, however.

 Tampines resident and mother of one Koh Hooi San, 34, says she came all the way here to dine at Happy Lok Lok, one of the container park’s eateries.
 Lok lok is a type of Malaysian street food which consists of skewers cooked in boiling stock.